This page is laid out for easy navigation via JAWS:

 This script version is dynamic, meaning that updates to it will be made "in place."
 Newer revisions will replace older ones, and I will add change notes to this section as changes are made.

-Here are the changes in release 4.6, most recent first.
+Here are the changes in version 4.6, most recent first.
 In JAWS, use the h or 3 keys to move through changes by release date, or Tab to jump straight to the download links.

 This revision lets Ctrl+Alt+Left/Right raise and